Intervention/docs/image/v3/modifying/resizing.md

 > public Image::scale(null|int $width = null, null|int $height = null): ImageInterface

-Often you want to resize an image but do not want to distort the original image aspect ratio.
+Often you want to resize an image without distorting the original image aspect ratio.
 For this kind of modification you can simply use the methods `scale()` or `scaleDown()`.

-Keep in mind that the resulting size may differ from the given arguments, because the aspect ratio will be maintained preferably.
+Note that the resulting size may differ from the given arguments, as the aspect ratio is preferably preserved.

 #### Parameters